Markets Leap on French Election Results

 "For it to go substantially higher, you need a good earnings season," he said.

-But risk sentiment is expected to be tempered somewhat by the prospect of a looming deadline to avoid a U.S. government shutdown and an uncertain policy mix, analysts said.
+But investors enthusiasm could be tempered by the looming deadline to avoid a U.S. government shutdown and other policy issues, analysts said.

-President Donald Trump has ordered White House aides to speed up work on drafting a tax plan, prioritizing tax cuts over attempts to avoid increasing the deficit and slashing the corporate rate to 15%, The Wall Street Journal reported Monday
+President Donald Trump has ordered White House aides to speed up work on drafting a tax plan, slashing the corporate rate to 15% and prioritizing tax cuts over attempts to avoid increasing the deficit, The Wall Street Journal reported Monday.

 Earlier, stocks in Asia mostly moved higher following the French election result despite a drop in Shanghai-listed stocks.
 Japan's Nikkei 225 index rose 1.4%, while Hong Kong's Hang Seng Index added 0.4%.